 Don’t over charge for your content – value content marketing appropriately.

 Like over charging for content, you can under-charge for content.
 Undercharging for content happens when you don’t ask for enough information for something that is highly valuable.
-Maybe you’ve completed a robust state of the market assessment that can help your prospects plan for their upcoming year.
+Maybe you’ve completed a robust assessment of the state of a market that can help your prospects plan for their upcoming year.
 Only asking for an email is pricing it too low.
 You don’t want to give away such a valuable piece of content.

 Pricing killer content too low can overwhelm your Sales Development Rep’s, marketing and more with unqualified, unidentified submissions that have little to no lead or opportunity value.